mnicolleUTC/Netflix-recommandation-engine/README.md

 ![Screenshot](jedhaXnetflix.png)
 # 🍿 Netflix-recommandation-engine 🍿
 This repository houses all resources related to the project presentation on the Netflix recommendation engine.
-The subject can be found at this address: https://app.jedha.co/course/final-projects-l/netflix-automation-engine-l
 <br>
+### 👉VIDEO LINK and other ressources 👈
 The presentation video can be accessed at this address: XXXXXX.<br>
 The presentation slides are available in the file Lead_project.pptx.<br>
 Resources, such as the model and training data hosted on Google Drive, can be found at this address: https://drive.google.com/drive/folders/1kdiqpdA-LNxtLTzqqtUPBkfLrpoDvmMJ?usp=sharing<br>
+The subject of the project can be found at this address: https://app.jedha.co/course/final-projects-l/netflix-automation-engine-l
 Below is a description of the content and purpose of each folder in this repository.<br>
 Thank you, Antoine (#Acts) for collaborating with me on the Kafka subject, Lucas (#Elwi-nc) for developing one of the API and hosting it on Heroku and Marie (#Marie-92) for the global help on the project.<br><br>
 For more information on this project, feel free to contact the repository owner on GitHub : mnicolleUTC.